Kilkenni/sb.Teleport/readme.md

 ## Known Issues

-- Bookmarks are centered, should be aligned to top
 - No edit and deletion available in new window (yet)
 - Tooltips on hazard icons in planet info don't show
 - Celestial Database client cache in vanilla Sb is unstable.
 Possibly fixed in OpenSb, needs verification.
 Symptom: when a bookmark is selected, planetary info shows `Celestial Database Error`.
 A workaround is to click other bookmarks until the cache refreshes.